tryyang2001/tp/docs/DeveloperGuide.md

   <img width="70%" src="images/StorageManagerLoadSequenceRef1.png" alt="ProfileStorageLoadSequenceDiagram"/>
 </p>

 The diagram above explains how the application checks if a file exists.
+If it exists, it will not perform any additional functionality.
+Otherwise, it will generate a new file in preparation for storage.

 ##### Reference Diagram 2: Retrieval of data from storage with the use of ProfileDecoder to decode